 A screening mammogram is an x-ray of the breast of a woman who has no breast symptoms or problems.
-Women age 40 and older should get screening mammograms every year to look for changes in their breast tissue.
-Because most breast cancers do not cause symptoms, a screening mammogram may be the best way for most women to find cancers early, when they are small, have not spread, and are most treatable.
+Because most breast cancers don’t cause symptoms, a screening mammogram may be the best way for most women to find cancers early, when they are small, have not spread, and are most treatable.

 A diagnostic mammogram is used to find breast disease in women who have symptoms or areas of change on their screening mammogram.
-Diagnostic mammograms help the doctor learn more about breast masses or the cause of other breast symptoms.
+Diagnostic mammograms help the health care provider learn more about breast lumps or the cause of other breast symptoms.

-Screening mammograms are usually not very useful for women younger than 40.
-This is because breast tissue in most younger women is too dense to give a good, clear x-ray image.
-Still, women who have a family history of breast cancer, a genetic tendency, or certain other factors may need to start testing before age 40.
+Women who have a family history of breast cancer, a genetic tendency, or certain other factors may need to start testing for breast cancer when they are young.
 They may also need to be screened with an MRI along with a mammogram.
-Talk with your doctor about your history and the screening tests and schedule that are best for you.
+Talk with a health care provider about your history and the screening tests and schedule that are best for you.

-When doctors look at mammograms, they compare the x-rays from previous mammograms and look for differences between the breast images.
+When health care providers look at mammograms, they compare the x-rays from previous mammograms and look for differences between the breast images.
 Sometimes the x-ray will show tiny bits of calcium in the breast called microcalcifications.
 Most microcalcifications are harmless, but in some cases, they can be a sign of cancer or a pre-cancerous change.
-The doctor looks at the shape and arrangement of the microcalcifications to decide if a biopsy is needed.
+The provider looks at the shape and arrangement of the microcalcifications to decide if a biopsy is needed.

 The mammogram may also show the presence of a mass, or suspicious-looking area of tissue.
 Masses or lumps are not a sure sign of cancer.
-The doctor will look at the size, shape, and margins (edges) of the mass to figure out the likelihood of cancer.
+The health care provider will look at the size, shape, and margins (edges) of the mass to figure out the likelihood of cancer.
 More testing may be needed to find out if it’s cancer.